keybase/client/go/chat/crypto_doc.md

 ### History Integrity

-**Tradeoff:** The server is responsible for assigning sequential ID's to new messages, and it's possible for the server to change history in specific ways, like delaying messages or reordering senders who haven't seen each other's messages yet.
+**Tradeoff:** The server is responsible for assigning sequential IDs to new messages, and it's possible for the server to change history in specific ways, like delaying messages or reordering senders who haven't seen each other's messages yet.